aammd/MS_computational_ecology_opinion/compecol.md

 (or perhaps cannot receive) extensive empirical treatment, or for which usual statistical approaches fall short.
 In particular, we argue that computational approaches can serve a dual purpose.
-First, they can deliver a more predictive science, because they work close to the data.
-Second, they can guide the attention of researchers onto mechanisms of interests; in a context were time and resources are finite, and the urgency to understand ecological systems is high, this may be the main selling point of computational techniques.
+First, they can deliver a more predictive science, because they are explicitly data-driven.
+Second, they can guide the attention of researchers onto mechanisms of interests; in a context where time and resources are finite, and the urgency to understand ecological systems is high, this may be the main selling point of computational techniques.